GravityKit/GravityExport-Lite/readme.txt

 `gfexcel_field_label`, `gfexcel_field_label_{type}`, `gfexcel_field_label_{type}_{form_id}` or
 `gfexcel_field_label_{type}_{form_id}_{field_id}`

-The field object is provided as parameter, so you can check for type and stuff programatically.
+The field object is provided as parameter, so you can check for type and stuff programmatically.

 = How can I change the value of a field in Excel? =